Ribbon eel: Biology

+Ribbon eels are a diurnal species (active during the daytime).
+Based on observed color changes, it is generally considered a protandric hermaphrodite (male to female transformation).
+When necessary, male ribbon eels will develop reproductive organs, lay eggs, and then die.
+This developmental stage happens within about a month.

 Conservation

 Ribbon eels are labeled "least concerned" on the IUCN Red List of Threatened Species as of 2009.
 Recent studies on the effects of various environmental factors on marine eels have presented potential threats to the ribbon eel population.
 Marine eels that prefer to stay in shallower waters, specifically around coral reef habitats, are most at risk of suffering from the impacts of coral bleaching and other marine habitat damage caused by climate change or human activity (i.e. pollution).
 The shift in habitat structure and diversity could make it harder for ribbon eels to find enough prey to survive and reproduce.
 Overfishing is another concern as it can lead to a reduction in the number of ribbon eels and their available prey.

 Captivity

 Most ribbon eels do not live longer than a year in captivity.
 Ribbon eels have been observed in many cases to stop eating after being captured and put into home aquariums.
 Higher levels of success have been achieved in public aquaria, where there are a few reported cases of spawning at facilities in Europe and North America.
 In captivity, the color differences are not related to maturity or sex.

 Although captured for the aquarium industry, it remains common and widespread, and is not considered threatened.